The mass distribution of stars stripped in binaries: The effect of metallicity: Stripped star population predictions

 \subsection{The stripped star mass distribution}

 In Fig. \ref{fig:mdist}, we plot the mass distributions from our population synthesis models for the four metallicities considered, showing how many stripped stars are expected as a function of stripped star mass.
 The distributions are plotted in red, orange, yellow, and blue, in order of decreasing metallicity.
 The mass functions displayed in Fig. \ref{fig:mdist} effectively convolve the initial mass function with mass-dependent effects such as the stellar lifetime and binary fraction, resulting in a different slope than the initial mass function \citep[see also][]{2014ApJ...780..117S}.
-We emphasize that these distributions encompass predictions for \emph{hot} stripped stars (which initiated mass transfer prior to core helium burning).
-They would exclude partially stripped stars that may result from later interactions (see \S~\ref{subsec:partial_strip}).
+We emphasize that these distributions encompass predictions for hot stripped stars (which initiated mass transfer prior to core helium burning).
+They would exclude partially stripped stars that may result from later interactions (see Sect. \ref{subsec:partial_strip}).

 For the mass distributions, we use 20 mass bins, logarithmically spaced between 1 and 50 M$_\odot$, corresponding to a bin width of $\Delta \log (M_{\rm strip} / M_\odot) = 0.085$.
+Because the predicted number of stripped stars per mass bin is normally distributed for all the runs, we use the mean to mark the distribution and the standard deviation to shade possible variations.
 The solid line in each distribution denotes the mean number of stars in each mass bin over the 100 model runs.
 The accompanying colored regions denote 1 and 3 standard deviations above and below the mean.